-Payment practices in Brazil are not much more diverse than the rest of the world in modern days.
+Payment practices in Brazil are not much more diverse than in the rest of the world in modern days.
 Most people prefer credit cards; most have to use credit cards.
 Cash is still used all over the country for almost every payment type, and it looks like there is still time to go cash-free for Brazil.

-- Credit Cards in Brazil
+Credit Cards in Brazil

 Brazilian people adore using credit cards, especially for their online purchases.
 Along with the major credit and debit cards such as Visa, Mastercard, and American Express, ELO, Hipercard, and AMEX are popular amongst lower and higher-income residents.

-- Cash in Brazil
+Cash in Brazil

 Relatively, Brazilians have some apprehensions about sharing their payment information online like all of us and going with cash is undoubtedly a solution to this concern.
-For regular cash payments for in-store payments, you can utilise the Brazilian Real, the official currency of Brazil.
+For regular cash payments for in-store payments, you can use the Brazilian Real, the official currency of Brazil.

-- Digital Wallets in Brazil
+Digital Wallets in Brazil

 Shifting towards more technological alternatives in every area of life is inevitable.
 While technology becomes more accessible for the economically struggling portions of Brazil, digital wallets and other e-payment options will gradually become more popular since they offer fast and secure transactions in seconds.

 Thanks to favourable new investments in technology such as QR codes, online and in-store payments can now be completed in seconds.
 Even though there are much more convenient ways than cash, countries like Brazil must follow the payment trends.

-- Cryptocurrency in Brazil
+Cryptocurrencies in Brazil